cordialgerm/foe_foundry/data/5e_canonical/thug.md

 ***Heavy Crossbow***. *Ranged Weapon Attack:* +2 to hit, range 100/400 ft., one target. *Hit:* 5 (1d10) piercing damage.

 **Thugs** are ruthless enforcers skilled at intimidation and violence.
-They work for money and have few scruples.
+They work for money and have few scruples.</statblock>